unionlabs/union/08-wasm-issue.md

 - add `wasm.v1.MsgRegisterClient`
 - remove the envelope types from `wasm.v1`

-We would also like to note that we are ready and willing to implement this ASAP if this is accepted!
+We would also like to note that we are ready and willing to implement this ASAP if this is accepted.
+Since it is much more difficult to do larger scale structural changes after the release of a feature, we believe that this is the perfect time to make this change.